-Key matters addressed by the Committee (in consultation with Semler Brossy, its Compensation Consultant) with respect to executive compensation in 2019 included:
+Key matters addressed by the Committee (in consultation with Semler Brossy, its Compensation Consultant) with respect to executive compensation in 2020 included:

-- Successfully guiding the Company through the smooth transition of leadership from Mr. Shuster to Ms. Merkle, as CEO; - Conducting a comprehensive review and evaluation of our NEOs' compensation, including changes to further align compensation with corporate performance objectives; - Setting performance objectives for the Company's 2019 bonus plan, including incentives to manage costs, write high-quality business to achieve sustainable revenues, achieve objectives for adjusted operating income and strong mid-teen ROE targets; and - Developing an equity grant strategy for 2019 that included a mix of options and RSUs for our NEOs.
+- Conducting a comprehensive review and evaluation of our NEOs' compensation, including changes to further align compensation with corporate performance objectives; - Setting performance objectives for the Company's 2020 bonus plan, including incentives to manage costs, write high-quality business to achieve sustainable revenues, achieve objectives for adjusted operating income and strong ROE targets; and - Developing an equity grant strategy for 2020 that included a mix of RSUs and PRSUs for our NEOs other than Mr. Shuster, who received RSUs in 2020.